 The Sydney Medical School offers elective placements for any final year Doctor of Medicine student across Australia for a minimum of three weeks and a maximum of 12 weeks.

 For more information on fees and how to apply, contact participating clinical schools:

-Rural placements in medicine allow students to see and experience a range of clinical problems that don’t present in metropolitan settings.
+Rural placements in medicine allow students to see and experience a range of clinical problems that aren't present in metropolitan settings.
 Students can attend a placement for up to one year of their medical degree at one of the following rural clinical schools:

 Scholarships are available for rural medicine students through the NSW Rural Doctors Network and the Rural Australia Medical Undergraduate Scholarship (RAMUS).

 Following successful completion of the Doctor of Medicine (MD), graduates complete a 12-month internship program primarily in major public teaching hospitals.
 On successful completion of this internship, junior doctors are eligible to receive full registration with the State Medical Board or Council.

 Internships are provided and managed by state health departments: